tysun/derez/README.md

 ## How You Can Help

-Obscura is in its infancy, and your contributions, feedback, and ideas are invaluable.
+Derez is in its infancy, and your contributions, feedback, and ideas are invaluable.
 Here’s how you can help:

 1. **Share Ideas**: Suggest features or improvements by opening an issue.
 2. **Collaborate on Development**: Join the project as it evolves by contributing code, documentation, or testing.
-3. **Spread the Word**: Share Obscura with your network to help grow a community of AI practitioners focused on explainability and trust.
+3. **Spread the Word**: Share Derez with your network to help grow a community of AI practitioners focused on explainability and trust.

 ---

 ## License

-Obscura is licensed under the **MIT License**.
+Derez is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for more details.

 ---